Bipolar Disorder Can Be Devastating, There Is Help and Hope

 When suffering from an episode of mania or depression, lifestyle and diet changes aren’t always enough.
 Medications can sometimes help, as well as therapy.
 Antipsychotic drugs, antidepressants, and beta-blockers are commonly prescribed in the treatment.
 However, they are not for everyone and must be used under a doctor’s care.

-Manic episodes and depressive episodes in bipolar disorder are classified as first-degree or major depression and mania.
+Manic and depressive episodes are classified as first-degree or major depression and mania.

 - A first-degree bipolar disorder episode lasts for at least four weeks and is directed at the sufferer.